h3adex/guardgress/README.md

 If you want to use the limit-period annotation, make sure to set externalTrafficPolicy to Local in the service object of the ingress controller.
 Otherwise, the rate limiting will not work as intended.
 More Information can be found here: https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip

 Concrete examples of these annotations can be found in [k8s/examples](k8s/examples).
+This Ingress Controller is watching Ingress Resources which either have the ingressClassName set to "guardgress" or no ingressClassName set at all.

 ## Installation